oracle/weblogic-kubernetes-operator/documentation/staging/content/samples/simple/domains/fmw-domain-home-in-image/_index.md

 * If `logHomeOnPV` is enabled, create the Kubernetes PersistentVolume where the log home will be hosted, and the Kubernetes PersistentVolumeClaim for the domain in the same Kubernetes Namespace.
 For samples to create a PV and PVC, see [Create sample PV and PVC]({{< relref "/samples/simple/storage/_index.md" >}}).
 * Create the Kubernetes Secrets `username` and `password` of the administrative account in the same Kubernetes namespace as the domain.
-* Unless you are creating a Restricted-JRF domain, you would also need to:
+* Unless you are creating a Restricted-JRF domain, you also need to:
   * Configure access to your database.
 For details, see [here]({{< relref "/userguide/managing-fmw-domains/fmw-infra/_index.md#configuring-access-to-your-database" >}}).
   * Create a Kubernetes Secret with the RCU credentials.
 For details, refer to this [document](https://github.com/oracle/weblogic-kubernetes-operator/blob/main/kubernetes/samples/scripts/create-rcu-credentials/README.md).